vtnerd/monero-lws/README.md

   - Uses amd64 ASM acceleration from Monero project, if available
   - Supports webhook notifications, including "0-conf" notification

 ## License

 See [LICENSE](LICENSE).

+## Docker

+### Alpha Release

+Docker image for the `master` (alpha) branch can be fetched via:
+  * `docker pull ghcr.io/vtnerd/monero-lws:master`
+  * `docker pull vtnerd/monero-lws:master`

+This branch differs from the `develop` branch in that users should NOT expect incompatible DB changes; if users never "roll-back" their copy of `master` then the DB should also be in a valid state for use.
+However, the `master` version is considered alpha software so things could break, resulting in complications if the DB was not saved prior to upgrading.

+We need alpha testers, so consider using this where possible!

+> The `develop` branch should only be used for development purposes - breaking
+> DB changes are expected (but probably rare).
+No docker image is provided for
+> this branch - see compilation section below.

 ## Compiling Monero-lws from source